thien-do/thien-do/work.md

 From late 2021 to early 2022, in NFT and Web3, with [@0xKiraa](https://twitter.com/0xKiraa) (Founder).

-- Designed and developed the UI of an NFT ranking web app from scratch.
-It has leading features such as table-based layout, advanced filtering, and real-time event feed.
+- Helped launch a highly-profitable NFT ranking web app from scratch by designing and developing the entire UI, including major features such as table-based layout, advanced filtering, and real-time event feed.

 _Technologies: Web3, MetaMask, React, TypeScript, Next.js_